ilanschnell/bitarray/README.rst

   * fix self tests for Python 2.5 and 2.6
   * move all Huffman code related example code into examples/huffman
   * add code to generate graphviz .dot file of Huffman tree to examples

-**0.9.0** (2019-04-22):

-  * more efficient decode and iterdecode by using C-level binary tree instead of a python one, #54
-  * added buffer protocol support for Python 3, #55
-  * fixed invalid pointer exceptions in pypy, #47
-  * made all examples Py3k compatible
-  * add gene sequence example
-  * add official Python 3.7 support
-  * drop Python 2.4, 3.1 and 3.2 support

 Please find the complete change log